acookoz/themanmountain.github.io/_posts/2017-04-19-first_look_at_abapgit.md

 The cost of the hosted TMG solution was fairly significant, and given that we have already produced and published some apps using
 [SAP Cloud Platform][scp], the goal was to migrate these applications to SCP; a significant cost saving and a decent performance improvement.

-I had thought that installing ABAPGit might be the easiest way to extract the html/css/js assets after discovering that the UI5 upload/download tool (/UI5/UI5_REPOSITORY_LOAD) didn't work with regular BSPs.
-In hindsight that was a bad idea (see later) but it gave me an opportunity to get permission to install [ABAPGit][abapgit] and get a first glimpse of it.
+I had thought that installing abapGit might be the easiest way to extract the html/css/js assets after discovering that the UI5 upload/download tool (/UI5/UI5_REPOSITORY_LOAD) didn't work with regular BSPs.
+In hindsight that was a bad idea (see later) but it gave me an opportunity to get permission to install [abapGit][abapgit] and get a first glimpse of it.

-The ABAPGit program itself is an HTML Viewer control embedded in the SAP GUI, which is a really welcome surprise when you mostly work with ALVs and Enjoy transactions all day.
+The abapGit program itself is an HTML Viewer control embedded in the SAP GUI, which is a really welcome surprise when you mostly work with ALVs and Enjoy transactions all day.
 It's a fairly under-utilised method of building a traditional SAP GUI application - a main requirement for a project like this is to have a program that is self contained within a single ABAP object, and this is a clever way to complete that while still having a modern user interface.

 Creating a new repository is as easy as giving it a name and specifying the associated ABAP package.
 From there you can either download to a zip to reimport into github, or make it an "online" project and push directly.